This page discusses Stardog’s memory management approach and some configurations that can be made based on the usage scenario.

 WHERE clause, gets a chunk of memory from that pre-allocated pool to handle intermediate results and will return it back to the pool when it finishes or gets cancelled.

-The main goal of this memory management approach is to improve server’s resilience under heavy load.
-A common problem with JVM applications under load is the notorious Out-Of-Memory (OOM) exceptions which are hard to foresee and impossible to reliably recover from.
-Also, in the SPARQL world, it is generally difficult to estimate how many intermediate results any particular query will have to process before the query starts (although the selectivity statistics offers great help to this end).
+The main goal of this memory management approach is to improve the server’s resilience under heavy load.
+A common problem with JVM applications under load is the notorious Out-Of-Memory (OOM) exceptions, which are hard to foresee and impossible to reliably recover from.
+Also, in the SPARQL world, it is generally difficult to estimate how many intermediate results any particular query will have to process before the query starts (although the selectivity statistics offer great help to this end).
 As such, the server has to deal with the situation when there is no memory available to continue with the current query.
-Stardog handles this by placing all intermediate results into custom collections which are tightly integrated with the memory manager.
+Stardog handles this by placing all intermediate results into custom collections, which are tightly integrated with the memory manager.
 Every collection, e.g. for hashing, sorting, or aggregating binding sets, requests memory blocks from the manager and transparently spills data to disk when such requests are denied.

-memory.management which you can set to
+memory.management.
+You can set it to

 stardog.properties to disable custom memory management and have Stardog run all queries on heap.

 Some queries may keep large amounts of intermediate results in memory.
 The

 spilling.dir server option specifies the directory which will be used for spilling data in case the server runs out of native memory.
 It may make sense to set this to another disk to minimize disk contention.

 A query can generate multiple spilling files and each will be capped independently.
 The cap is determined by the server configuration option